11 Questions to Ask Potential Roommates

 9. Do you have any pets?
 Or how do you feel about pets?

 If you have a pet, ask the candidate how they deal with pets.
 Make sure there are no potential issues with pet allergies.
-If they have a pet, are you and you’re landlord okay with it?
+If they have a furry third roommate, are you and your landlord okay with it?
 Many large apartments restrict pets, so get that cleared first and foremost.
 If neither of you have pets, ask them to see if owning a pet is a possibility for them in the future.

-10. What do you do in your spare time?
+10. What do you do in your free time?

 This question is all about figuring out how well you two will gel together.
 If you simply need to fill the space immediately, you might not care much about how well you’ll get along.
 If you’re looking for a friend in addition to a roommate, having some hobbies and interests in common is great starting point.